P1kachu/talking-with-cars/notes/vehicular-networks.md

 ### ISO-TP and TP 2.0

+Pure CAN cannot satisfy the requirements that have to be fulfilled within large, extendable, interconnected networks from different manufacturers.
+Higher Layer Protocols (HLP) enables the interconnection of these networks.
 CAN allows for data packets with a payload of up to 8 bytes, to send messages longer than 8 bytes it is necessary to use a transport protocol.
 The OBD-II specification for example makes use of ISO-TP (ISO 15765-2).
 Volkswagen however